|Legler Systems Company|||||AP System|||||Contact Us|||||Help|||||Home||||

 The online Mailing List System (optional) imports Vendor Master Records (vendor names and vendor addresses) from the Accounts Payable System and creates new Name Address Records in the ML System (procedure ML09) for subsequent printing of vendor mailing labels and computer letters, as may be required.

-The Accounts Payable System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10 (64-bit version).
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+The Accounts Payable System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The APS source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the APS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the IBM AIX operating system.
-This Accounts Payable software has been ported to the HP-3000 COBOL environment.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is supported for greater usefulness and allows real-time dashboards to be displayed under the accounts payable menu.
+This Accounts Payable software has been ported to the HP-3000 computer and IBM mainframe computer (Zsystem).
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is supported for greater usefulness and allows real-time dashboards to be displayed under the accounts payable menu.

-Legler Systems Company, developer of the online Accounts Payable software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site APS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
-E-mail support is always available regarding any APS software questions or issues.
+Legler Systems Company, developer of the online Accounts Payable software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site APS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California.
+E-mail support is always available regarding APS software questions or issues.